Skip Navigation Links

 In the modern era of the Here There Be Monsters setting, elemental based Mystics tend to be culturally diverse but less represented in Accords-abiding lands due to the highly obvious nature of elemental magic...particularly more advanced uses which summon extradimensional Elementals.
 Thus violations of the Secrecy Accord are difficult to avoid, and while the practice isn't overtly oppressed (unlike infernal, daemonic, and necromantic based arts), it is discouraged wherever the Accords are actively enforced.
 If an Elementalist is careful, or avoids first world nations that enforce the Accords strongly, they can avoid Sanctioning.
 Otherwise, even well meaning practitioners may end up with a bounty on their head.

 It is perfectly reasonable for a player to represent an elemental themed mystic using one of the Hermetic practices as the character's base and then reorient them in an elemental direction via application of Signature Exploits, traits, and SFX.
-However those who wish to play a non-Hermetic Elementalist, particularly one with a non-eurocentric cultural inspiration, should follow the Elementalist guidelines herein instead.
+However those who wish to play a non-Hermetic Elementalist should generally follow the Elementalist guidelines herein instead.

 Vocation